17 – 24 inches

 Hardworking, energetic, intelligent, loving, loyal

 The Dalmatian Heeler is the beautiful puppy product of the Dalmatian and the Australian Cattle Dog.
 The Australian Cattle Dog is more commonly known as the Heeler, and we’ll explain precisely why later on.
-In 2020, the American Kennel Club has ranked the Dalmatian as the 56th most popular dog breed in America, with the Heeler ranked just in front of the Dalmatian as the 55th most popular dog.
+The American Kennel Club has previously ranked the Dalmatian as the 56th most popular dog breed in America, with the Heeler ranked just in front of the Dalmatian as the 55th most popular dog.

 The Dalmatian is a well-known breed thanks to the Disney hit, 101 Dalmatians (that’s right, you can never have enough!).
 The Australian Cattle Dog is a firm favorite on ranches across America, and he is the cowboy’s canine colleague of choice.